DARIAH-DE/TopicsExplorer/README.md

 ```

 ## Example visualizations
-Following visualizaitons display the topic model output of 10 novels (written by Charles Dickens, George Eliot, Joseph Fielding, William Thackeray and Anthony Trollope).
-All of the application’s visualizations are interactive.
+The following visualizations display the topic model output of 10 novels (written by Charles Dickens, George Eliot, Joseph Fielding, William Thackeray and Anthony Trollope).

+> Topics Explorer’s visualiztaions are interactive.
+You will be able to navigate through topics and documents, get similar topics and documents displayed, read excerpts from the original texts, and inspect the _document-topic distributions_ in a heatmap.

 Topics are probability distributions over the whole vocabulary of a text corpus.
 One value is assigned to each word, which indicates how _relevant_ the word is to that topic (to be exact, how _likely_ one word is to be found in a topic).
 After sorting those values in descending order, the first _n_ words represent a topic.

-Below the topics are ranked by their _numerical dominance_ in the corpus; each bar displays a topic’s dominance score.
+Below the topics are ranked by their _numerical dominance_ in the sample corpus; each bar displays a topic’s dominance score.

 ![Topics overview](docs/img/topics-overview.png)

 Each document consists to a certain extent of each topic, which is one of the theoretical assumptions of topic models.
-Although some values are _too small_ to be visualized here (and have therefore been rounded to zero), they are actually greater than zero.
-Just export the data in the menu bar and take a look at the document-topic matrix.
+Although some values are _too small_ to be visualized here (and have therefore been rounded to zero), they are actually _greater_ than zero.

 Visualizing the document-topic proportions in a heatmap displays the kind of information that is probably most useful.
 Going beyond pure exploration, it can be used to show thematic developments over a set of texts, akin to a dynamic topic model.